 Goal #1 Understand and be able to apply the concepts of evolution and natural selection.

-Summary of the Evolution assessments for 2015/2016
+Summary of the Evolution assessments for 2017/2018

-When we gave the test to Ecology and Evolution students early in the semester, 67 students took the exam, averaging 7.01 out of 25 (Table 4).
-At the end of the semester, 57 students took it, and averaged 17.5 of 25, improving by 41.9 percentage points.
+When we gave the test to Ecology and Evolution students early in the semester, 54 students took the exam, averaging 6.05 out of 25 (Table 4).
+We have results from 28 students who took it at the end of the Fall semester, and they averaged 17.43 out of 25, improving by 45.5 percentage points.

-In Diversity of Life, 38 students took the exam, and averaged 16.1 of 25 points, a slight decline from mid semester (immediately after concentrated teaching of evolution).
+In Diversity of Life, we have results from 40 students who took the exam, and averaged 14.2 of 25 points, demonstrating a decline from the end of the Fall Semester (keeping in mind that the end-of-Fall semester scores were from immediately after concentrated teaching of evolution, demonstrating fairly good retention).

-The 33 seniors who took the assessment in 2015/2016 senior seminars averaged 19.5 of 25.
-Four earned 24-25/25, 15 earned 20-23/25, 5 earned 18-19, 5 earned 15-17, and 4 under 15/25, for a 12% failure rate.
-In 2014/2015, 16% failed.
-In 2006/2007, 35% of seniors did not earn at least a 60% on the assessment.
-In 2007/2008, 43% of the seniors did not pass, 29% failed in 2008/2009, in 2009/2010 and 2010/2011 only 14% of the seniors did not pass, and in 2011/2012, only 8% failed the evaluation.
-In 2012/2013, only 4% of the seniors did not pass.
+The 28 seniors who took the assessment in 2017/2018 averaged 19.63/25.
+Four earned 24-25/25, 9 earned 20-23/25, 9 earned 18-19, 4 earned 15-17, and 2 earned under 15/25, for a 7.14% failure rate.
+For comparison of student performance in this assessment at the beginning of this 10-year assessment period, in 2006/2007, 35% of seniors did not earn at least a 60% on the assessment.
 In 2011/2012, we started making the test count as 10% of the senior seminar grade, and we are making progress in ensuring that our seniors understand and retain concepts of evolution.

 The data from all years of assessment have similar trends, showing that the students do not have much understanding of evolution when they start the program, and that their performance improves much more than our 25% target, with about three times as many correct answers on the test at the end of the first semester.
 The retention of the basic understanding of evolution was similar, with scores from the test in Diversity of Life at the end of the first year and from senior seminar being very similar to scores on the ecology and evolution post-test in most years, just after concentrated teaching of the concepts.
-This part of the assessment strongly falls into the "green light" category.
+This part of the assessment strongly falls into the GREEN light category.